 Arts & Humanities Festival 2017 theme: World | Service

-Whether broadcasting to the Empire or the World, the Service propagated versions of Englishness and of other local, national cultural identities.
+Whether broadcasting to the Empire or the World, the BBC World Service propagated versions of Englishness and of other local, national cultural identities.
 In doing so, it drew in commentators, creative practitioners and intellectuals from all over the Empire and the world.
 It thus offers a lens through which to study cultural identities, migration, globalisation and multiculturalism.
-The BBC is an exemplary institution dedicated to public service it also offers a mirror to reflect upon the forms of public service represented by the modern university.
-How do universities maintain this public service focus in an era of rising fees, student surveys, the TEF, open access, online learning, widening participation, and internationalisation?

-The Festival will be part of a larger two-year World Service project; an interdisciplinary programme including talks, performances, seminars, broadcasts, and conferences, running 2016 - 2018.
+The Festival is part of a larger two-year World Service project; an interdisciplinary programme including talks, performances, seminars, broadcasts, and conferences, running 2016 - 2018.